kdheepak/blog/content/38-rust-lua-nvim.md

 Traditionally, writing a neovim plugin in rust can be achieved by neovim's rpc mechanism[^https://github.com/killthemule/nvim-rs].
 However I was just curious to see what it would take to make it happen using a native lua module.
-This blog post is a summary of my experiments.
+This blog post is a summary of the scaffolding required to get a hello world lua plugin written rust set up.

 # How it works